 - Select program for which you would like to apply.

 - Fill out and submit the Wesleyan International Study Abroad forms by March 15 for summer and fall programs or October 15 for spring travel.
 Additional deadlines will be announced.

 You should begin planning a year in advance.
 The forms are available in the Study Abroad Center in Tate 227.
-The completed application should be turned in to Emily Jarvis in Tate 12.
+The completed application should be turned in to Cindy O'Donnell in Tate 227.